Learning Plan for Quick Mastery

 };

-The third one, more complex but most flexible, using a custom State
+The third, more complex yet flexible method uses a custom State

-class to maintain information of each node, often seen in graph algorithms or complex BFS algorithms:
+class to maintain node information, often seen in graph algorithms or complex BFS algorithms:

 class State {